-Anchorage Shopping Center: 500 Beach St San Francisco, CA 94133 2 blocks East of our Segway Tour location at 417 Beach Street.
-2 Blocks West of our Electric Bike Tour Start location at 757 Beach Street.
+Anchorage Shopping Center: 500 Beach St San Francisco, CA 94133 2 blocks West of our start location at 757 Beach Street.

 San Francisco Golden Gate Park Segway Tour start location is in the paved area directly behind the Sprekels Temple of Music ( band stage ) in the Golden Gate Park Music Concourse area.
 If you are trying to find us using GPS the entrance to the Japanese Tea Garden is across the street from our training lot at 75 Hagiwara Tea Garden Drive SF CA 94118.

 Parking spaces are not available at the guest training location.
 The Segway training area is not visible until you are behind the Band shell (stage.)
 On some GG Park special event days the training area will be moved to the adjacent Tour Bus Parking Lot.

 Paid underground garage parking is available at the Music Concourse Garage located between the deYoung Museum and the California Academy of Science.
 We do not reimburse parking costs.
 Free on street parking is available on adjacent streets and fills rapidly on weekends.
 We suggest taking public transit on MUNI to the Park.

 Give yourself lots of extra time to find parking in or near the Park.

 Important: John F. Kennedy Drive through the park is closed on Sundays from Transverse Drive to McLaren Lodge.